 Instead, Lucienne wishes to lean into the distortion.
 We think that the American lens has an incredibly unique quality, and that it can render something far more satisfying and beautiful if we stop trying to force a vibe that simply isn't there.
 By embracing this, we believe the American Kissaten will come naturally.

-• We strongly believe that should you choose to give us your hard earned dollars, it is is our responsibility to make your day measurably better.* To that end, we believe everything is important when it comes to creating uplifting experiences for the people we serve.
-From the way we say hello, to the coffees on the menu, to the vessel we serve your drink in; it must all be carefully considered.
+We strongly believe that should you choose to give us your hard earned dollars, it is is our responsibility to make your day measurably better.* To that end, we believe everything is important when it comes to creating uplifting experiences for the people we serve.
+From the way we say hello, to the coffees on the menu, to the vessel we serve your drink in, to the flavor of Airhead I put in your box; it must all be carefully considered.

 We believe in reflexively excellent hospitality, and that reflex is honed through mindfulness, empathy, practice, and the continuous improvement of our craft.